-Report: Mike Trout, Angels 'Finalizing' Historic 12-Year, $430M Contract
+Report: Mike Trout, Angels 'Finalizing' Historic 12-Year, $426.5M Contract

-Mike Trout and the Los Angeles Angels are "close to finalizing" a record-breaking 12-year, $430 million contract, according to ESPN's Jeff Passan.
+Mike Trout and the Los Angeles Angels are close to agreeing upon a record-breaking 12-year, $426.5 million contract, according to Bleacher Report's Scott Miller.

-Trout currently has two years and $66.5 million remaining on the six-year, $144.5 million deal he signed back in 2014.
-He was set to hit free agency following the 2020 season.
-Per Passan, the new deal would add on 10 years to Trout's current deal.
+Trout currently has two years and $66.5 million remaining on the six-year, $144.5 million deal he signed back in 2014 and was set to hit free agency following the 2020 season.
+Miller broke down the specifics of how the contract covers those final two years and the next decade after that:

+"For accounting purposes, according to industry sources, the Trout deal incorporates the two years remaining on his current contract, which calls for him to make $33.25 million this year and next.
+Then comes another $360 million over the next 10 years, carrying Trout through the 2030 season.
+It all adds up to $426.5 million."

-The 10-year extension will be worth $363.5 million and includes a full no-trade clause, according to USA Today's Bob Nightengale.
-Bill Shaikin of the Los Angeles Times added that the contract would not include any opt-outs.
+ESPN's Jeff Passan first reported the two sides were "close to finalizing" a deal, while Bill Shaikin of the Los Angeles Times added that the contract would not include any opt-outs.

 If completed, the mega-extension would set a new bar on a number of fronts.

-At $430 million, it would become the largest deal in the history of North American sports.
-It would top the previous mark, owned by Bryce Harper (a 13-year, $330 million contract with the Philadelphia Phillies), by $100 million.
+At $426.5 million, it would become the largest deal in the history of North American sports.
+It would top the previous mark, owned by Bryce Harper (a 13-year, $330 million contract with the Philadelphia Phillies), by almost $100 million.
 Harper signed that deal less than one month ago.

 It would also mark the third $300 million-plus deal handed out in baseball within the last month.
 Manny Machado agreed to a 10-year, $300 million deal with the San Diego Padres back on Feb.
 19.